MichaelHoffmann/AGORA/README.md

 # PROJECTS
 As this system was designed for use in a classroom environment, an additional feature was desired for restricting access to maps and allowing greater flexibility.

 Projects offer two capabilities.
 One is to restrict access to maps to only a limited number of people (either added by hand, or self-joining by means of a shared password).
 The other is to allow "cooperate" maps rather than "debate" maps - maps which let people edit each others' stuff.
 (Normally, people cannot edit their own stuff.)

--a PROJECT is the actual project itself.
+* a PROJECT is the actual project itself.
 The user_id is the owner of the project.

--a PROJUSER is a mapping between projects and users.
+* a PROJUSER is a mapping between projects and users.
 This is a N:N relationship, obviously - any user can be in multiple projects, and any project can have multiple users.

--a "debate" map is a normal map.
+* a "debate" map is a normal map.
 Any map not in a project is a "debate" map, and project maps default to "debate" mode.
 Cooperative maps override the requirement that I be the one to edit my own stuff.

 # FILE BY FILE